Federal Election 2019: What people actually think, not what they are saying.

 We live in a digital world where traditional forms of media can find themselves quickly out of date, and it’s deep, fast and reliable customer insights from the best technologies that go beyond “social listening” or “media listening” which are needed to drive the most successful organisations today.

-Ultimately social media (and online) analysis offers more effective digital and social marketing, and proven technologies like Crimson provide the huge volumes of public web data and social intelligence to gain the understanding of customers needed today on consumer trends, drivers of sentiment, attributes of purchase intent and products, as well as category and brand level conversations.
+Ultimately social media (and online) analysis offers more effective digital and social marketing, and proven technologies like Brandwatch provide the huge volumes of public web data and social intelligence to gain the understanding of customers needed today on consumer trends, drivers of sentiment, attributes of purchase intent and products, as well as category and brand level conversations.

 When thinking about your next qualitative analysis or focus group, social and online media offers you access to colossal volumes of data ready to reveal a myriad of powerful business intelligence to make more informed and accurate decisions.
 If your organisation still doesn’t understand “social media” you simply risk getting left further behind.

 It doesn’t necessarily take a “data scientist” to better support informed decision making.
-The Crimson technology offers unlimited global data access and unlimited user access across the largest library of unsolicited publicly available conversations in the world.
+The Brandwatch technology offers unlimited global data access and unlimited user access across the largest library of unsolicited publicly available conversations in the world.
 Anyone in the organisation can access and analyse any of its data for insight about their customers, partners, competitors or industry stakeholders as it happens, or across any point any time over the last 10 years.
 Anything else is yesterday’s tech and old news.

 Want to see more?
 Scroll down and connect with me for a demo to see how you can go deeper into the strategic communications and easily analyse the campaign policy messaging using AI, as well as identify trends in the emotions used in the language.